The Spanish climate

 The cost of living in Spain

-One of the many perks to relocating to Spain is the cost of living.
-If you want to eat and live like a local, you’ll find your money can go much further than it does at home.
+One of the many perks of relocating to Spain is the cost of living.
+If you want to eat and live like a local, your money can go much further than it does here.
 Property is also reasonably priced in comparison, although housing is more expensive in central cities and popular tourist areas.

 Work and income

-Many expats settling in Spain are retired, but by no means all.
-Finding a job in Spain will require research; starting your own business will need an even greater amount of thought and planning, and maybe some fact-finding trips.
+Finding a job in Spain requires research and starting your own business needs an even greater amount of thought and planning.
 It’s preferable to get things lined up before you go.
-If you don’t do this, do make sure you have enough money to live in Spain for at least six months while you find a job and establish yourself.
+If you don’t do this, make sure you have money to live in Spain for at least six months while you find a job and establish yourself.
 As an EU citizen, you won’t need a work permit to find employment but you will need to obtain a social security number to be able to work in Spain – these can be acquired from your local Oficina de Seguridad Social.
-Your gestor will be able to help you with this if you do not speak Spanish.

-If you are moving to Spain and plan to live on your British pension, remember that there will always be fluctuations between the British pound and the Euro.
-This chart shows you how the value of the pound has sunk against the Euro so you need to be prepared to deal with this.
+If you are moving to Spain and plan to live on your British pension, remember that there will always be fluctuations between the British pound and the Euro so you need to be prepared to deal with this.

 Speak the lingo

 If your Spanish is not good, it would be helpful to enrol on a course before you move to Spain.
-Obviously there are people who happily live abroad without speaking the language, but even if you are going to be moving to an area with many British expats, such as the Costa del Sol, you will find it helpful and get much more out of your new life if you have learned Spanish before you arrive, especially if you are intending to find a job.
-Quite apart from facilitating your job search and making new friends amongst the locals, it will enable you to deal more efficiently with all necessary bureaucracy and allow you to travel to less touristy areas.
+Obviously there are people who happily live abroad without speaking the language, but even if you are going to be moving to an area with many British expats, like Costa del Sol, you will find it helpful if you’ve learned Spanish before you arrive, especially if you are intending to find a job.
+Apart from facilitating your job search and making new friends amongst the locals, you’ll be able to deal more efficiently with all necessary bureaucracy and allow you to travel to less touristy areas.